pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 > Dune, as the whole cycle, may have been written as conservative-ecological criticism of reign of JFK.
 "Ministry" may have, at least in declarations, completely opposite objective.
 Yet both books mirror each other in ecology-religion-politics triangle.
 Politics is not for the polity, masses get the religion and if they are lucky, they may have a benevolent "Éminence grise" on their side.
 In the case of "Dune" it was a white saviour, prince-poet and wizard.
 In the case of "Ministry" it is Mary, institution of the Ministry.
 Mary and ministry also have semi-conscious supercomputer that is Machine-God in any function but for the name.

 <future>
-It looks like at some point of reading the book, overwhelmed by the blatant disregard for communities and democratic mandate of the change-makers my brain just switched off.
-I did _not consciously_ _register_ that the Ministry manufactured its own religion, cynically controlling the population, denying the masses not only the agency over their own future and economy, but their very spirituality!
+It looks like at some point of reading the book, overwhelmed by the blatant disregard for communities and democratic mandate of the change-makers, my brain just switched off.
+I did _not consciously_ _register_ that the Ministry manufactured its own religion, cynically controlling the population, denying the masses not only the agency over their own future and economy, but also their very spirituality!
 Quoting the book:
 </future>

 > Janus Athena: (...) ministry should form a sort of shadow government (...)
 Already a new internet; now its users may be turning into a new kind of citizen of the world.
 Gaia citizenship, or what have you.
 Earth citizen, commons member, world citizen.
 One Planet.
 Mother Earth.
 All these terms used by people who are coming to think of themselves as part of a planetary civilization.
 Main sense of patriotism now directed to the planet itself. (...)
 A new structure of feeling, underlying politics as such.
 Global civilization transcending local differences.
 A different hegemony for sure.
 Shadow government plans are just one part of that larger movement.
 Like a software for a feeling.